Balthazar Getty: Music career

-Getty started deejaying and making electronic music at age 15.
-He is a member of the indie rock/electronic band Ringside, and is the producer for rap duo The Wow.
+Getty started DJing and making electronic music at age 15.
+He is a member of the indie rock/electronic band Ringside, and is the producer for hip-hop duo The Wow.

 In 2013, he operated a record label called Purplehaus Records.
 He started Purplehaus Productions in the Fairfax and Melrose district in Los Angeles.

 Personal life

 In 2000, Getty married fashion designer Rosetta Millington.
-They have four children, daughters: Grace, Violet, and June Catherine, and a son, Cassius Paul.
+They have five children: three daughters, named Grace, Violet Leigh, and June Catherine and sons Cassius Paul and Wolfgang Israel.
 Cassius's godfather is Getty's close friend and fellow actor Eric Dane.
 Getty had a highly publicized affair with English actress Sienna Miller in 2008, but later reconciled with his wife.

 Social initiatives

 Getty is on the board of directors for The Lunchbox Fund, a non-profit organization providing daily meals to township school students in Soweto, South Africa.